mastodon-sc/mastodon-documentation/docs/partE/mastodon_graph_data_structure.md

 The element 3 in the vertex memory array as well as elements 2 and 3 in the edge memory array have been marked as free.
 This is done by putting the magic number "-2" into the first 4 bytes of the element.
 In vertices and edges the first 4 bytes are always occupied by a (positive) index or a −1 index list terminator.
-Therefore, occupied and free blocks can not be confused.
+Therefore, occupied and free blocks cannot be confused.
 The next 4 bytes of a freed element are the index of the next freed element in the (same) memory array, or _-1_ if there is no next freed element.
 Each memory array remembers the index `free` of the first freed element.